|

 Guide:

-Arkansas River, and the approach of that bridge causes it to
+Arkansas River and a BNSF rail line, and the approach of that bridge causes it to

 go over US 50 rather than intersect it.
 Consequently, there